blacklight/platypush/README.md

 4. If your module is `light/batsignal`, then its main class should be named `LightBatsignalPlugin`.

-5. The configuration for your module will be read from a section named `light.batsignal` from your `config.yaml`, the attributes are accessible in your class in `self.config`.
+5. The configuration for your module will be read from a section named `light.batsignal` from your `config.yaml`.
+Its values will passed over the plugin constructor arguments.

 The `__init__.py` will look like this: